An Essay on the Inequality of the Human Races: Influence

+Although cited by groups such as the Nazi Party, the text implicitly criticizes antisemitism and describes Jews in positive terms, as a race of "ancient Greek-like strength" of cohesion.
+Gobineau stated, "Jews ... became a people that succeeded in everything it undertook, a free, strong, and intelligent people, and one which, before it lost, sword in hand, the name of an independent nation, had given as many learned men to the world as it had merchants."
+According to this view of race, the Jews were an atypical Indo-European ethnicity, descending from really or spuriously Indo-European peoples: Hurrians ("Horites"), Jebusites, Amorites, Hittites, and Mittani.
+This philosemitic line of argument was generally ignored by Gobineau's subsequent followers, not least the Nazis.

 The book continued to influence the white supremacist movement in the United States in the early 21st century.

 Translations

 Josiah Clark Nott hired Henry Hotze to translate the work into English.
 Hotze's translation was published in 1856 as The Moral and Intellectual Diversity of Races, with an added essay from Hotze and appendix from Nott.
 However, it "omitted the laws of repulsion and attraction, which were at the heart of Gobineau's account of the role of race-mixing in the rise and fall of civilizations".
 Gobineau was not pleased with the version; Gobineau was "particularly concerned that Hotze had ignored his comments on 'American decay generally and upon slaveholding in particular'."

 The German translation Versuch über die Ungleichheit der Menschenrassen first appeared in 1897 and was translated by Ludwig Schemann, a member of the Bayreuth Circle and "one of the most important racial theorists of imperial and Weimar Germany".

 A new English-language version The Inequality of Human Races, translated by Adrian Collins, was published in Britain and the US in 1915 and remains the standard English-language version.
 It continues to be republished in the US.